callumbarltrop/DeepGauge/README.md

-# deepGaugePublic -- example code for fitting the deepGauge framework of Murphy-Barltrop et al. (2024)
+# deepGauge -- example code for fitting the deepGauge framework of Murphy-Barltrop et al. (2024)

 In order to use the deepGauge framework via R, you first need to download and install Tensorflow and Keras 2 on your workstation.
 This involves several steps which we detail below.